Rebates Tax Credits Inflation Reduction Act

 • For example, your Rural Electric Coop might give you $1,800 after you install a heat pump and fill out a form.

-• Your utility may give you an effective rebate by offering you discounts when you purchase the heat pump from a selected list of vendors through your contractor.
+• Your utility may give you an effective rebate by offering you discounts when you purchase the heat pump from a selected list of contractors.

-• The second IRA rebate program (HOMES) offers rebates for decreasing the total energy usage of a building after efficiency upgrades.
+• The second IRA rebate program (Home Energy Rebates-HER) offers rebates for decreasing the total energy usage of a building after efficiency and appliance upgrades.

 • New Mexico residents whose income falls below 200% of Federal poverty level may qualify for free energy efficiency upgrades and utility payment assisstance through these programs.